Products in Equivariant Homology: Introduction

 In \S \ref{sec:applications-secondary}, we prove some properties of the secondary product $\overline{\mu_{M_G}}$.
 In particular, we show in Theorem \ref{vanishing-general} a condition in which the secondary product vanishes.
 On the other hand, we describe several interesting examples in which $\overline{\mu_{M_G}}$ is non-trivial.
-We show in Example \ref{ex:non-vanishing-secondary} that for every non-trivial compact Lie group $G$, there exists a manifold $M$ where the secondary intersection product $\overline{\mu_{M_G}}$ is non-trivial, and we see in Proposition \ref{non-trivial-bar-psi} that $\overline{\psi}$ in the homology of $LBG$ is non-trivial in general.
-In \S \ref{relation to the other construction} we focus on the concrete computation of $\overline{\mu_{BG}}$ when all maps in diagram \ref{square} are the identity maps.
+We show in Corollary \ref{ex:non-vanishing-secondary} that for every non-trivial compact Lie group $G$, there exists a manifold $M$ where the secondary intersection product $\overline{\mu_{M_G}}$ is non-trivial, and we see in Proposition \ref{non-trivial-bar-psi} that $\overline{\psi}$ in the homology of $LBG$ is non-trivial in general.
+In \S \ref{relation to the other construction} we focus on the concrete computation of $\overline{\mu_{BG}}: H_k(BG;R)\otimes H_l(BG;R) \to H_{k+l+\dim(G)+1}(BG;R)$ when all maps in diagram \eqref{square} are the identity maps.
 In Propositions \ref{product-rank1} and \ref{computation-so3} we give a complete description of the product in the case when $G$ is one of $S^{1},\SU(2)$ or $\SO(3)$.
-We prove the following two vanishing results: Propositions \ref{vanishing-rational} and \ref{vanishing-classical}.
-Briefly, they state respectively: The product in $H_*(BG;R)$ is trivial for \begin{itemize} \item any compact Lie group $G$ of rank greater than one with $R=\Q$. \item any connected compact classical (matrix) group of rank greater than one with $R=\Z$. \end{itemize} In the appendix, we show that the secondary intersection product generalises the Kreck product on $H_*(BG;\Z)$.
+We also prove the following two vanishing results: The product in $H_*(BG;R)$ is trivial for \begin{itemize} \item any compact Lie group $G$ of rank greater than one with $R=\Q$ (Proposition \ref{vanishing-rational}). \item any connected compact classical (matrix) group of rank greater than one with $R=\Z$ (Proposition \ref{vanishing-classical}). \end{itemize} In the appendix, we show that the secondary intersection product generalises the Kreck product on $H_*(BG;\Z)$.

 We also define a third product $\mu^{\ast}_{M_G}$ in \S \ref{sec:def-secondary} which is related to both $\mu_{M_G}$ and $\overline{\mu_{M_G}}$.
 Consider the homotopy pushout of the upper left corner of diagram \eqref{square}